advokatb/KOReader-Patches/README.md

 - **Comprehensive rules**: Based on ISO 9 (GOST 7.79-2000), ALA-LC, and common transliteration patterns
 - **File manager only**: Only affects folder names in file manager, not other menus
 - **Smart detection**: Only processes text that looks like transliterated Russian
-- **Virtual collections support**: Excludes virtual Collections folder from transliteration
+- **Virtual folders support**: Excludes virtual Collections and Metadata folders from transliteration
 - **Proper sorting**: Folders are sorted by their Cyrillic (transliterated) names, ensuring correct alphabetical order

 ### Installation